THE COMPLETE GUIDE TO ORLANDO, FLORIDA

 NON-DISNEY HOTELS AND WHAT DOES ‘RESORT’ MEAN

 When searching for hotels within the Disney resort, options such as Bonnet Creek and Lake Buena Vista will come up as being within the Disney property.
 This is technically true, Disney own 43 square miles of land and not all of it is covered with colourful attractions.
 There are often great deals to be had at these hotels, some only ten or 15 minutes from the Walt Disney World entrance.
+We recently reviewed this holiday village, a few miles from Walt Disney World.
 But only ‘Disney Resort Hotels’ include the benefits above, so parking charges may apply both at the non-Disney hotels as well as at the parks, making the ‘bargain’ deal suddenly less attractive.
 Also, do read the small print as the definition of ‘children’ can vary between hotels, some viewing 12-years and above as adult, and others allowing a child price up to age 19.
 Find out more about Walt Disney World Resort Hotels here.

 DISNEY ROOMS ARE CHEAPER THAN YOU THINK